 Literature on display shall be limited to a one day supply.
 Reserve supplies shall be kept in closed containers and stored in a neat and orderly manner.
 Exhibitors will not be permitted to store empty packing boxes or cases in booths during the exhibit period.
 Exhibitors must contact GES for storage instructions.
 Boxes and trash must not be placed in the aisles during show hours.

 CSTA will assume absolutely no responsibility for exhibitor use of hazardous materials wherever they are located.
 Exhibitors agree to indemnify CSTA for any and all claims, loss, damage, or injury associated with hazardous substances.
 No items may be thrown, propelled (self or mechanically), or projected from an exhibit booth at any time.
 Loading docks are for loading and unloading only.
 All vehicles left in loading areas will be towed away at the owner's expense.
 No items whatsoever are to be placed in the aisles.
-Exhibitors agree to abide by all rules and regulations pursuant to hazardous substances promulgated by the city of Sacramento.
+Exhibitors agree to abide by all rules and regulations pursuant to hazardous substances promulgated by the City of Pasadena.
 Exhibitors agree to assume all financial responsibility for costs incurred as a result of misuse of these materials.
 Exhibitors are charged with knowledge of all local laws, ordinances, and regulations pertaining to health, fire prevention, and public safety while participating in this show.
 Compliance with such laws is mandatory for all exhibitors and is the sole responsibility of the exhibitor.
 Note: City fire inspectors may visit the exhibit area at any time and have the right to reject items that they deem unsafe.

 Outside food or beverage is not permitted at any time.